g-dg/scorekeeper2/README.md

 ### Runtime

 #### Client
-- A recent web browser (Should work in Chrome, Edge, Firefox, Safari, and any other modern browser released in the past year or 2)
+- A recent web browser (Should work in Chrome, Edge, Firefox, Safari, and any other modern browser released in the past year or two)
 	- Primarily developed with Firefox

 #### Server
 - Should run on pretty much anything it compiles on.
-- Uses a SQLite3 database (currently hardcoded to `./database.sqlite3`)
+- Uses a SQLite3 database (by default `./database.sqlite3`)

 ### Compilation